 “Avoid labelling your dog as this makes problem behaviours a characteristic of your dog.”

 The weekend was an excellent mix of theory and practice and terribly useful for me in the work I do.
-Since attending I have used a number of the techniques with dogs in my care – from stroking the lead, to get a strong minded retriever to ‘move on’ when he was rooted to the spot, to circular touches and avoidance techniques with a lovely adolescent German shepherd who sometimes finds life completely overwhelming.
-I have also been able to recommend equipment like the thunder shirt and xtra dog harnesses/double ended leads (which incidently I use myself and find invaluable).
+Since attending, I have used a number of the techniques with dogs in my care.
+I enabled a strong-minded retriever to ‘move on’ when he was rooted to the spot by stroking the lead.
+A lovely adolescent German shepherd who sometimes finds life completely overwhelming responded to circular touches and avoidance techniques.
+I have also been able to recommend equipment like the Thunder shirt and Xtra dog harnesses/double-ended leads (which, incidentally, I use myself and find invaluable).